MetaMask/SIPs/SIPS/sip-16.md

   - `ChainId` consists of a `Namespace` and a `Reference`
     - `Namespace` - a class of similar blockchains.
 For example EVM-based blockchains.
     - `Reference` - a way to identify a concrete chain inside a `Namespace`.
 For example Ethereum Mainnet or one of its test networks.
 - `Method` - a string which can be any of the following 5 [signing methods](https://docs.metamask.io/wallet/concepts/signing-methods/) supported by the MetaMask wallet API.
+The set of possible signature types may expand in the future as new signing methods are supported.
 The signing method is required by MetaMask for the dapp to make a signature request.
 It is not part of the signature payload.
   1. `eth_signTypedData_v4`
   2. `eth_signTypedData_v3`
   3. `eth_signTypedData_v1`